chaoge525/soafee_demo/documentation/introduction.rst

 The Edge Workload Abstraction and Orchestration Layer (EWAOL) project provides users with a standards-based framework using containers for the deployment and orchestration of applications on edge platforms.
-EWAOL is provided as the ``meta-ewaol`` repository, which includes metadata for building EWAOL distribution images via the Yocto Project.
+EWAOL is provided as the ``meta-ewaol`` repository, which includes metadata for building the EWAOL software stack as a custom Linux distribution via the Yocto Project.

+The EWAOL distribution is an extension of the |Project Cassini|_ distribution as provided by the upstream ``meta-cassini`` Yocto layer repository, with associated documentation at: |meta-cassini documentation|.

-Under this approach, a full software stack is divided into the following software layers:
+The EWAOL software stack is divided into the following software layers:

   * **Application workloads**: